-The Chat, ASC’s official newsletter, is published 10 months per year, from September through May plus a summer edition in July/August.
-Each issue contains information about the monthly speaker and their presentation.
-Also included is the latest news about education, conservation, special events, Hesthavn Nature Center, field trips, bird sightings, Board meetings, calendar items, and more.
-Archived newsletters are available in PDF format from April 2003.
+The Chat, ASC’s official newsletter, is published 10 months per year from September through May, plus a summer edition in July/August.
+Each issue contains information about the monthly speaker and their presentation an the latest news about education, conservation, special events, Hesthavn Nature Center, field trips, bird sightings, Board meetings, calendar items, and more.
+Archived Chats are available in PDF format from April 2003. – see below.

-The Chat editors, Teri Engbring and Naomi Weidner, welcome articles from all members of the Audubon Society of Corvallis.
+Editors Jake Keen and co-editor Naomi Weidner welcome articles from all members of the Audubon Society of Corvallis.
 Please submit them to the Chat editor by the fourth Thursday of the month.
-Submit text created in Microsoft Word and any photos to: firstname.lastname@example.org.
+Submit text created in Microsoft Word and any links, photos, photo credits, and captions to: firstname.lastname@example.org.